Groupoid exactness and the weak containment problem: Introduction

+Concerning {\it ame\-nability at infinity} there is a subtlety which led us to also introduce the notion of {\it strong amenability of infinity }(Definition \ref{def:sai}).
+In addition, another notion of exactness, that we called {\it inner exactness} in \cite{AnD16} comes into play here (see Definition \ref{def:inamen}).
+The relations between these notions that always hold are the following ones:

+Our main concern is to study conditions that are sufficient to reverse the arrows a,b,c,d and to give examples.

-The analogue of a discrete group is an \'etale groupoid (see Section \ref{subset:etale}).
-So, we are mainly concerned with such groupoids and we add a separability assumption when necessary.
-In this introduction, to make easier the discussion, $\cG$ will be a second countable \'etale groupoid.
+Let us give now some details on the content of this text.
+The analogue of a discrete group is an \'etale groupoid (see Section \ref{subset:etaleg}).
+We are especially interested in these groupoids.
+Therefore, in this introduction, to make easier the discussion, $\cG$ will be a second countable \'etale groupoid, although the fact that $\cG$ is \'etale is not always necessary, as specified in the text.